mchav/dataframe/README.md

 ## Installing

+### Jupyter notebook
+* We have a [hosted version of the Jupyter notebook](https://ihaskell-dataframe-crf7g5fvcpahdegz.westus2-01.azurewebsites.net/lab/) on azure sites.
+* Use the Dockerfile in the [ihaskell-dataframe](https://github.com/mchav/ihaskell-dataframe) to build and run an image with dataframe integration.
+* For a preview check out the [California Housing](https://ihaskell-dataframe-crf7g5fvcpahdegz.westus2-01.azurewebsites.net/lab/tree/California%20Housing.ipynb) notebook.

 ### CLI
 * Install Haskell (ghc + cabal) via [ghcup](https://www.haskell.org/ghcup/install/) selecting all the default options.
 * Install snappy (needed for Parquet support) by running: `sudo apt install libsnappy-dev`.